David Johnson (tight end): San Diego Chargers

 Johnson signed with the San Diego Chargers on March 12, 2014.

 Pittsburgh Steelers (second stint)

 On May 17, 2016, the Steelers signed Johnson to a one-year deal.
 In his first season back with Pittsburgh, he played in all 16 regular season games, catching 7 passes for 80 yards.
 He also caught a 2-point conversion pass from Ben Roethlisberger in Week 10 against the Cleveland Browns.
-Johnson played in all three of the Steelers' postseason contests, making his only postseason reception for 1 yard against the New England Patriots in the AFC Championship game.
+Johnson played in all three of the Steelers' postseason contests, making his only postseason reception for 1 yard against the New England Patriots in the AFC Championship.

 On March 9, 2017, Johnson re-signed with the Steelers.
 He was released on September 2, 2017.